stansful/module2_part2_node/README.md

 ## Description

-1. Detailed description is available in appropriate folders
+1. Detailed description is available in appropriated folders

 ## Getting started